Military Move – Tips to Prepare for Your PCS

 Every branch in the army, including guard, defense or navy, has a different name for base family service.
 But they all provide you with any information, free of charge.

-You can get assistance in the form of tips about relocation, budget, and many other things that will help you accommodate faster to the location.
+You can get assistance in the form of tips about relocation, moving budget, and many other things that will help you accommodate faster to the location.

 Ask for Assistance